 Over the past few years, we’ve seen warmer summers, with less rainfall.
 Flow has temporarily fallen in some of Scotland’s water catchment areas.
 A changing climate will affect water quality as much as quantity, making it more important than ever to manage our water resource carefully.
-Taking action now will ensure that distillers are resilient for decades to come.
+Taking action now will ensure that distillers are resilient and water is available for all, including Scotland's flora and forna for the decades to come.

 We will see more and more businesses within our sector and in the wider economy introducing ways to use water sustainably.
 And we look forward to working with the government and regulators to create a policy framework that protects Scotland’s water.